bkkoluch/looping_diary/README.md

 ## $# Dart defines

-To run the project use the command below and fill ENV_ENVIRONMENT_SUFFIX and ENV_APP_NAME according to the needs flutter run --dart-define=ENV_ENVIRONMENT_SUFFIX=.uat --dart-define=ENV_APP_NAME=Looping Diary

 | Name | Description | Default value |
 | ------------ | ------------ | ------------ |
 | ENV_APP_NAME | A variable defining how the app will be named after installation | Looping Diary |